nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the NRIC of the elderly to be deleted.
 2. FL feedbacks the successful deletion of the elderly and removes the elderly from view.
+3. User sees that the elderly is removed from FL.

     Use case ends.